stackOcean-official/sentiment-showcase/README.md

-# python-streamlit-docker-sample
+# sentiment-showcase

-Sample Deployment of a Python Machine-Learning Model with Streamlit UI using Docker
+Sample Deployment of a Sentiment Analysis Model with Streamlit UI using Docker and HuggingFace

 ---